 HVAC testing–Checking heating and cooling equipment for performance issues.

 With these applications, it's not surprising that professionals consider the best thermal imaging camera for home inspection to be an essential tool.
+In fact, a home inspection thermal camera or infrared thermal camera for home inspection can provide detailed thermal data to support accurate reporting.

 Conclusion